-Dox, a Democrat, was the representative for Alabama's 5th congressional district from 1869 to 1873.
+Dox was the representative for Alabama’s 5th congressional district and was a Democrat.
+He served from 1869 to 1873.

 From Dec 1869 to Mar 1873, Dox missed 187 of 1,067 roll call votes, which is 17.5%.
 This is better than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1869-Feb 1870||70||1||1.4%||8th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.